rubenvannieuwpoort/posts/division-by-constant-unsigned-integers-new.md

 }
 ```

 There are probably lots of optimizations possible, but this is a reasonably simple and efficient version.
-It is basically what is presented in TODO.
+It is adapted from [2].

 ### Compile-time optimization